ct-js/docs.ctjs.rocks/docs/tutorials/making-games-shooter.md

 ## Generating objects through time

 Open the `Main` room in the Rooms section.
-Remove existing asteroids and enemies with left mouse button while holding the `Ctrl` key.
+Remove existing asteroids and enemies by right-clicking on them, or erase them with left mouse button while holding the `Ctrl` key.

 Next, Press the `Events` button on the top bar.